Snowdon: Toponymy

-The name "Snowdon" is first recorded in 1095 as Snawdune, and is derived from the Old English elements snaw and dun, meaning "snow hill".
+The name "Snowdon" is first recorded in 1095 as Snawdune, derived from the Old English elements snaw and dun, meaning "snow hill".
+The mountain is sometimes referred to as "Mount Snowdon", a name shared with mountains in Canada and New Zealand, but this usage is considered incorrect by some of whose who have written about the mountain.

-The Welsh name of the mountain, Yr Wyddfa, is first recorded in Latin as Weddua vaur in 1284.
-This is probably an approximation of Pen y Wyddfa Fawr.
+An early source for the Welsh language name of the mountain, "Yr Wyddfa", is a Latin charter belonging to Aberconwy Abbey, which lists caput Wedua Vaur as one of the boundaries of the abbey's lands.
+The charter is dated 1198; however, this date has been disputed by Colin Gresham, who dates it to the early thirteenth century, and Charles Insley and Huw Pryce, who date it to the period immediately following the conquest of Gwynedd by Edward I in 1282–3.
+Gresham, citing Ifor Williams, considers capud to be a translation of Welsh pen y, and states that Wedua Vaur gives the modern Wyddfa Fawr.

 The element gwyddfa in this context means 'height, promontory', and also appears in the Welsh name for the town of Mold, Yr Wyddgrug.
 Gwyddfa later developed the meaning "burial cairn", and there is a legend that the giant Rhita is buried under the mountain's summit cairn.
 One legend claims that Rhita was defeated and buried on the mountain by King Arthur, and another states that Rhita was killed by the giant Idris who lived on the mountain Cadair Idris.
 The mountain is also linked to other figures from Arthurian legend, a legendary Afanc (water monster) and the Tylwyth Teg (fairies).

-The Welsh mountain is sometimes referred to as "Mount Snowdon" or "Mt Snowdon" but this is discouraged by many as there is another mountain in British Columbia of the same name.

-In November 2022, national park authority announced they are to refer to the mountain by its Welsh name Yr Wyddfa, not Snowdon.
-Following a two-year transition period, in November 2024, the authority announced the name would be kept following its success in gaining support and adoption by businesses and media.
+In November 2022, the national park authority announced that it would refer to the mountain exclusively as "Yr Wyddfa".
+Following a two-year transition period, in November 2024, the Eryri National Park Authority announced that the name would be kept, following its success in gaining support and adoption by businesses and media.